-- a) Delivered large-scale schemes of discretionary and mandatory private rented sector licensing to over 35,000 properties, improving property standards and supporting landlord performance. - b) Provided advice and assistance to landlords and tenants to help them understand their roles and responsibilities. - c) Achieved high compliance in the PRS for the Minimum Energy Efficiency Standard (MEES), over 99% of properties have EPC rating of E or higher. - d) Held regular landlords' and agents' forums to better understand the issues facing landlords, keep them informed and support them through change. - e) Continued, with our private rented sector accreditation partners DASH, Unipol and ANUK, to promote 'The Nottingham Rental Standard', which sets the minimum standards of housing for accredited landlords. - f) Used our regulatory powers of enforcement where serious hazards have been discovered within the home. - g) Used our planning powers to restrict the expansion of Houses in Multiple Occupation20 in areas where these types of homes are already highly concentrated and to prevent adverse impacts on neighbourhood balance and community cohesion.
+- a) Delivered large-scale schemes of discretionary and mandatory private rented sector licensing, improving property standards and supporting landlord performance. - b) Provided advice and assistance to landlords and tenants to help them understand their roles and responsibilities. - c) Held regular landlords' and agents' forums to better understand the issues facing landlords, keep them informed and support them through change. - d) Continued, with our private rented sector accreditation partners DASH, Unipol and ANUK, to promote 'The Nottingham Rental Standard'19, which sets the minimum standards of housing for accredited landlords. - e) Used our regulatory powers of enforcement where serious hazards have been discovered within the home. - f) Used our planning powers to restrict the expansion of Houses in Multiple Occupation in areas where these types of homes are already highly concentrated and to prevent adverse impacts on neighbourhood balance and community cohesion.